 Costs:

-- Payment can be made in person at Town Hall or mailed to: 97 Hurontario Street, PO Box 157, Collingwood, ON, L9Y 3Z5
+- Payment can be made online through Paymentus, or by cash, debit or cheque at Town Hall, 97 Hurontario Street or by mail to 97 Hurontario Street, P.O.
+Box 157, Collingwood, ON L9Y 3Z5.

 Renewal or Transfer Costs:

-- Payment can be made in person at Town Hall or mailed to: 97 Hurontario Street, PO Box 157, Collingwood, ON, L9Y 3Z5
+- Payment can be made online through Paymentus, or by cash, debit or cheque at Town Hall, 97 Hurontario Street or by mail to 97 Hurontario Street, P.O.
+Box 157, Collingwood, ON L9Y 3Z5.